brettz9/atyourcommand/README.md

 # Immediate to-dos

+1. **Display of commands** in context menu or with list of commands in edit mode (with the list of commands pre-opened) or in new command mode (with the list pre-closed)
-1. Give user choice on whether to provide context menu items **only in certain selector-based contexts** (but making necessary JSON-friendly conversions for them)
+1. Complete work on giving user choice on whether to provide context menu items **only in certain selector-based contexts** (but making necessary JSON-friendly conversions for them)
     1. video, audio, object/embed/applet (may be hidden from UI), URL, `<a>`, canvas to data URL (including of image or video